tamimhasan404/Gau-Expose/README.md

 ## What Gau Expose tool does?
 👉 It makes your work a bit easier while analyzing gau results Also It's greater some other useful things from your gau results like

-* Gather subdomains
+* gather subdomains
-* Gather panel stuff
+* gather panel stuff
-* Gather robots.txt
+* gather robots.txt
-* Greathering emails/usernames
+* gather emails/usernames
-* Greater error
+* gather error
-* Gather paths for directory brute-force
+* gather paths for directory brute-force

 🎯 Details explation about this tool and it's results: